-During Ramadan, which runs this year from May 5 to June 4, Muslims abstain from food and drink for the greater part of the day by fasting from dawn until sunset, when they break their fast during iftar – the meal that ends the day’s fast.
+During Ramadan, which runs this year from April 24 to May 23, 2020, Muslims abstain from food and drink for the greater part of the day by fasting from dawn until sunset, when they break their fast during iftar – the meal that ends the day’s fast.

 The sounding of the cannon marks the time of iftar